 Did you know?

-The Main Library is celebrating its 50th birthday this year?
-It's an A-listed building and was designed by Sir Basil Spence.
-As you can see while much has changed in 50 years there is much that is still the same.
+The Main Library is over 50 years old.
+An A-listed building, it was designed by Sir Basil Spence.
+As you can see while much has changed in 50 years there is much that is still the same!

 All photos either © University of Edinburgh or author's own.